eyar1234/AttractionsV2/README.md

 and show how to do the following:

 - create a custom web server with using HTTPRouter
-- create a simple REST API thet made from google
+- create a REST API based on google service
-- use mongoDb server to reduce the amount of requests from the API
+- use mongo-DB to reduce the amount of requests from the API and make it faster and cheaper
+- use react

 ## start

-create .env with google places key and PORT
+create server/.env with
+[google key, PORT, MONGO_URL]

-npm i
+## npm install

-npm start
+## npm deploy